Cancer Exercise Specialist® Advanced Qualification

 - Neurological Complications

 Learn how to conduct a postural assessment, goniometric measurements, and several other testing methods and understand the balance of agonists and antagonists in order to sequentially determine individualized programming based on range of motion limitations, correcting postural deviations, and acute and chronic side-effects.
 Learn how to use manual stretching techniques to help with muscle imbalances and range of motion limitations and strengthen the core while working on proprioception and balance with the BOSU® Balance Trainer.
-Experience video-based sessions on assessment protocol with Andrea Leonard, as well as a comprehensive manual and practice test on the subject matter.
+Experience video-based sessions on assessment protocol with Andrea Leonard, quizzes, and a comprehensive manual on the subject matter.

 - Posture, Pain and Muscle Imbalance